 Going to and from School

-All students are required to wear the school blazer with both summer and winter uniform, to and from school, on school trips, to chapel and assemblies and other formal school functions throughout the year.
+All students must wear the school blazer with both summer and winter uniform, to and from school, on school trips, to chapel and assemblies and other formal school functions throughout the year.
 During hot afternoons in February and March, students are excused from wearing their blazers home from school.

 Students leaving sports practices or sports fixtures to travel home must be wearing the sports all-weather tracksuit or full day uniform.

 Hair must be kept off the face.
 Hair that reaches the collar must be tied back using a regulation black, dark brown, navy, white or red hair tie.
-Regulation black, dark brown, navy, white or red hair bands or clips may be worn to assist in keeping hair off the face.
+Regulation black, dark brown, navy, white or red hair bands or clips may be worn to keep hair off the face.
 Ribbons, if worn, must be navy or red.

 Make-up and Nail Polish

 Students will be asked to remove any excessive or obvious make-up.
 Coloured nail polish is not permitted.
 Clear polish is deemed acceptable.

 Each student may wear a wristwatch and a pair of small round stud earrings (not sleepers), one in the lower lobe of each ear.
 Bangles or rings are NOT permitted—(items which have become too small to remove need to be cut off).
 If a student chooses to breach the rules and wear incorrect jewellery, the item/s may be confiscated.
 These items can be collected from Student Services at the end of the day.
 Continual breaches will result in a referral to the year-level dean.